Pakistani stocks post biggest one-day rise in 15 years after IMF deal - ExBulletin

-[1/3]Stock brokers watch new television screens at a booth, during a trading session at the Pakistan Stock Exchange, in Karachi, Pakistan July 3, 2023.
-REUTERS/Akhtar Soomro
+Pakistani stocks post biggest one-day rise in 15 years after IMF deal

-KARACHI, July 3 (Reuters) – Pakistan’s benchmark stock market index recorded its biggest one-day jump in 15 years on Monday, gaining 5.9% in the first trading session after the country secured a deal last-minute financing from the International Monetary Fund (IMF). ).
+Pakistan’s benchmark stock index recorded its biggest one-day jump in 15 years on Monday, gaining 5.9% in the first trading session after the country secured a last-minute funding deal from the Monetary Fund international (IMF).

 The country secured a $3 billion short-term financial package from the IMF on Friday, giving its economy a long-awaited respite as it teeters on the brink of default.